Analysis | More evasive answers from Amy Coney Barrett

 While Barrett is on track for confirmation after largely unremarkable confirmation hearings last week, those hearings were occasionally remarkable for one reason: her refusal to weigh in on rather clear legal issues and expound on basically anything relating to Trump.
 She declined to say whether voter intimidation is a federal crime (it is) and whether a president can unilaterally delay an election (the Constitution specifically gives this power to Congress).
 She also suggested she somehow might have been familiar with Trump’s well-known stances on climate change and overturning the Affordable Care Act.
 It was occasionally pretty conspicuous and evasive.

-And there is more where that come from in newly released, written answers Barrett provided to Democratic senators.
+And there is more where that came from in newly released, written answers Barrett provided to Democratic senators.

 For instance, contrary to Gorsuch’s approach, Barrett declined to weigh in on Trump’s 2016 attack on a judge of Mexican descent, Gonzalo Curiel, whose ethnicity Trump suggested made him inherently biased against Trump: